odoo/documentation/legal/terms/enterprise.rst

 If the Customer decides to work with an Odoo Partner, Odoo SA will subcontract services related to the Covered Extra Modules to the Odoo Partner, who becomes the main point of contact of the customer.
-The Odoo Partner may contact Odoo SA on behalf of the customer for second level assistance.
+The Odoo Partner may contact Odoo SA on behalf of the customer for second-level assistance with regard to standard features of the Software.

 If the Customer decides to work with Odoo SA directly, services related to Covered Extra Modules are provided *if and only if* the Customer is hosted on the Odoo Cloud Platform.